My teen has been called a bully, what should I do?

 The bottom line is that everyone takes responsibility for their behaviour by agreeing to show each other kindness and respect.

 If the bullying behaviour in your home is beyond this sort of family intervention, seek help.
-You can sign up for ReachOut Parents One-on-One Support which is a free, professional service run in partnership with The Benevolent Society here.
+You can access free, professional support from ReachOut Parents One-on-One Support.
 You could also organise family counselling through Relationships Australia for a face-to-face option.

 What do I do if my child continues to bully?